 2014–2015 Ocean Current and Pressure Time Series Data from the Upper Florida Keys: Crocker Reef, FL

 Three Acoustic Doppler current profilers (ADCP), a current meter and a pressure logger were deployed at Crocker Reef, a senile (dead) barrier reef located in the northern portion of the Florida Reef Tract from December 12, 2014 to January 30, 2015 to quantify flow characteristics in various sub-regions.
-Two SonTek Argonaut-XR current profilers were deployed on the reef flat and configured to measure three-dimensional flow velocities throughout the water column.
-Both current profilers sampled at a rate of 1 hertz (Hz) for 120 seconds (s) every 10 minutes; each 120-s sampling was internally averaged to provide data at 10-minute resolution.
+A RDI Workhorse Monitor current profiler was deployed on the reef flat and configured to measure three-dimensional flow velocities throughout the water column.
+Current measurements were taken at a rate of 1 hertz (Hz) for 120 seconds (s) every 10 minutes; each 120-s sampling was internally averaged to provide data at 10-minute resolution.
 Current profiles were made with a vertical measurement spacing of 0.5 meters (m).

 The CF-compliant metadata in the global attributes of the NetCDF file provides spatial information as well as the start date and time step for the time-series of data in the file.
 It also provides information about the instrument configuration and deployment details.

 The entity and attribute information was generated by the individual and/or agency identified as the originator of the dataset.
 Please review the rest of the metadata record for additional details and information.

 The temperature, water depth, wave and current data from the fore reef and reef flat in Crocker Reef, FL was used to quantify the physical characteristics and forcing on the reef.
 This time series dataset includes ocean current profiles that were created using raw data downloaded from the RDI site location.
 The files provided in this data release were converted from the original, proprietary format to the Network Common Data Form (NetCDF) to help facilitate accessibility and distribution to the public.